Model non-Hermitian topological operators without skin effect: A general principle of construction: Skin effect free non-Hermitian (NH) topological operators

-Most importantly, as $\Gamma_{d+1}$ transforms under the $A_{1g}$ representation, $\Gamma_{d+1} H_{\rm Dir}(\vec{k})$ and $\Gamma_{d+1} H_{\rm HOT}(\vec{k})$ preserve all the spatial symmetries of the Hermitian system and do not break any new crystal symmetry that has not been already broken in the Hermitian limit.
+Most importantly, as $\Gamma_{d+1}$ transforms under the $A_{1g}$ representation, $\Gamma_{d+1} H_{\rm Dir}(\vec{k})$ (also an $A_{1g}$ quantity) preserves all the spatial symmetries of the Hermitian system and $\Gamma_{d+1} H_{\rm HOT}(\vec{k})$ does not break any new crystal symmetry that has not been already broken in the Hermitian limit.
+The second condition is pertinent only for NH higher-order topological phases, as they break discrete rotational symmetry (such as four-fold or $C_4$) in the Hermitian limit, but preserves composite (such as $C_4 {\mathcal T}$) symmetries.
 Therefore, the eigenmodes of $H_{\rm NH}(\vec{k})$ do not show any NH skin effect, by construction.
+In Appendix~\ref{SMSec:symmetrySkin} from an explicit example, we show that for the appearance of NH skin effect at least some discrete crystal symmetry must be broken, which in $d=2$ is the inversion symmetry.
 Furthermore, as the anti-Hermitian component of $H_{\rm NH}(\vec{k})$ and the Hermitian operator $H_{\rm Dir}(\vec{k}) + H_{\rm HOT}(\vec{k})$ vanish exactly at the same high symmetry time-reversal invariant momentum (TRIM) points in the Brillouin zone, the topological bound states (when present) are always pinned at zero energy, as in the Hermitian systems.
 Finally, we show that such topological zero-energy bound states exist only for $0<\Delta_1/B<4d$ and $|\alpha|<1$, when the eigenvalues of $H_{\rm NH}(\vec{k})$ are purely real.
-Next, we anchor these general outcomes for various paradigmatic models for topological phases of matter in one, two, and three dimensions.
+Next, we anchor these general outcomes for various prominent models for topological phases of matter in one, two, and three dimensions, which we have reviewed for Hermitian systems.